Pattern Avoidance for Random Permutations: Poisson approximation

 so that $P(W = 0) = e(n)/n!$ and $\lambda = \mathbb{E} W=\sum_{i=1}^n \frac{1}{n} = 1$, the expected number of fixed points.
 Even before we proceed with the bound, we obtain the heuristic estimate of $n!\, e^{-1}$ for $e(n)$, just as in \eqref{eq:derangement}.

-To apply Theorem~\ref{ChenStein}, we need to construct $W$ and $1+V_i$ on the same probability space, and construct an explicit coupling.
-This is done for more general restrictions in \cite{barbour1992poisson}, but we shall write out the full calculation on fixed points to demonstrate how one can construct such a coupling.
+To apply Theorem~\ref{ChenStein}, we need to construct an explicit coupling of $W$ and $1+V_i$ on the same probability space.
+This is done for more general restrictions in \cite{barbour1992poisson}, but we shall write out the full calculation on fixed points to illustrate the basic premise.